jousethen/sp-employee-directory/Notes.md

 1. This is my first project using Next.js and Prisma.

 My reasoning for taking this gamble is, that I wanted to show that I am completely capable of learning new technologies.
 I would say 90% of my projects up until this point were all in Ruby Rails.
-Considering most Full-Stack engieers work in Node and React, I wanted to show that I am capable in that regard.
+Considering most Full-Stack Engineers work in Node and React, I wanted to show that I am capable in that regard.

 Side Note: Next.js is totally sick.
 Very impressed with how intuitive it felt.